 Policy Definitions

-Administrative Appointment: An “administrative appointment” is an appointment in which the workload consists of significant administrative duties (at least 50% administrative responsibilities) related to the operation of UNT, including the operation of a department, college, or program; and that leads or officially assists in leading a unit in a role such as a dean, associate dean, department chair, or other unit administrator.
+Administrative Appointment: An “administrative appointment,” in this policy, means an appointment in which the workload consists of significant administrative duties (at least 50% administrative responsibilities) related to the operation of UNT, including the operation of a department, college, or program; and that leads or officially assists in leading a unit in a role such as a dean, associate dean, department chair, or other unit administrator.

 Employment preference: “Employment preference,” in this policy, means a preference in employment over other applicants for the same position who do not have a greater qualification.